rceci64/Postie/README.md

-# FJformMailer
+# Postie
-Enviador de correus de confirmació de formulari Google Forms
+Gets information from a Google Form and sends a custom confirmation e-mail.